SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 <!--endintro-->

-#### Key-Value Pair Organization
+### Use Key-Value Pair Organization

 Frontmatter is metadata serialized into a plain text format primarily yaml but can also be toml, or json.
 In Frontmatter, each key represents an attribute, like the title or the author, and the value associated with it provides specific information related to that attribute.

-- **Keys** are always strings and should be descriptive enough to indicate the type of data they hold.
+- **Keys** are always strings and should be descriptive enough to indicate the type of data they hold
-- **Values** can be strings, numbers, dates, or even arrays, depending on the data you're representing.
+- **Values** can be strings, numbers, dates, or even arrays, depending on the data you're representing

 Using key-value pairs ensures a standardized format, which in turn makes it easier for both humans and machines to read and interpret the data.
 Moreover, this structured approach ensures that markdown processors can reliably extract and utilize the metadata, whether it's for rendering a webpage title, categorizing posts, or any other function.
 However, avoid non-standard practices like mixing data types or adding unnecessary complexity: